ing-bank/zkflow/README.md

 To see some of the invariants that ZKFlow enforces, see [ExampleContractTest.kt](./sample-zkdapp/src/test/kotlin/com/example/contract/token/ExampleContractTest.kt)

 ## Troubleshooting the sample ZKDapp or your own ZKDapp
 See [Troubleshooting](./docs/troubleshooting.md).

-## Running ZKFlow tests

-If you want to make changes to ZKFlow itself, you need to be able to run its tests.
-This is as simple as running `./gradlew test` in the ZKFlow root directly.
-It will run all tests, including integration tests.
-Please make sure you have satisfied all [prerequisites](#Prerequisites for running ZKFlow) before running the tests.

 ## Prerequisites for running ZKFlow

 ### Java version
 This project requires Java 8.
 To be consistent with our CI, it is advisable to use Zulu OpenJDK 8uxxx On Mac, that is very easy to install and manage with [SDKMAN](https://sdkman.io/).